Mobile provider 02 chooses Huawei to build its German 5G network | DW | 11.12.2019

 Read more: Germany's 5G: The bidders — and what's involved

-In November, the chairman of Telefonica Deutschland, Markus Haas, said Germany is lagging behind the world on 5G technology and that there were many "fact-free discussions" over using Huawei technology.
+In November, the chairman of Telefonica Deutschland, Markus Haas, said Germany is lagging behind the world on 5G technology and that there were many "fact-free discussions" over the use of Huawei technology.

 In June, German Economy Minister Peter Altmaier met with Huawei CEO Ren Zhengfei, and emphasized that "the safety of telecommunications in Germany, the protection of citizens' data and the certainty of German law being adhered to," were key elements for permitting Huawei to build German networks.